-Policy TR1: Improving cycling and walking routes should be the transport priority for the rest of the plan period for Redruth, rather than road improvements.
+Policy Direction TR1: Improving cycling and walking routes should be the transport priority for the rest of the plan period for Redruth, rather than road improvements.
 Transport improvements in Redruth Parish should prioritise improving walking and cycling infrastructure so that it is easier to travel to destinations safely either on foot or by cycle, rather than investing in roads, other than for maintenance or safety improvements.
+Where a disused railway line passes through a development site and has the potential for rail reuse or to form part of Cornwall's walking and cycling green network (or does so at present)

-Where a disused railway line passes through a development site and has the potential for rail reuse or to form part of Cornwall's walking and cycling green network (or does so at present), developers will be required to incorporate/deliver the rail/pedestrian/cycle route as part of their application or provide an acceptable alternative that delivers at least equivalent transport and green network benefits where the phase 1 Trail starts, to Redruth Town Centre.
+reuse or to form part of Cornwall's walking and cycling green network (or does so at present), developers will be required to incorporate/deliver the rail/pedestrian/cycle route as part of their application or provide an acceptable alternative that delivers at least equivalent transport and green network benefits.